 \begin{corollary} Let $H$ be a finite-dimensional Hopf algebra with a diagram $B\xrightarrow{\iota}H\xrightarrow{\pi}C$ satisfying the assumptions in Proposition \ref{prop:BCP-selfdual}.
 Then: \begin{itemize} \item[(1)] For any convolution invertible left $B$-module map $\zeta:H\rightarrow B$ which is biunitary, there exists a unique map $\gamma$ such that $(\zeta,\gamma^\ast)$ is a {\pams}; \item[(2)] For any convolution invertible right $C$-comodule map $\gamma:C\rightarrow H$ which is biunitary, there exists a unique map $\zeta$ such that $(\zeta,\gamma^\ast)$ is a {\pams}. \end{itemize} \end{corollary}

-\begin{proof} Here we identify the right $H$-module coalgebra $C$ with $H/B^+H$ for convenience. \begin{itemize} \item[(1)] The existence of $\gamma$ is followed by the proofs of Lemmas \ref{lem:cleftcocleft} and \ref{lem:cleftcocleft2} as mentioned above the corollary.
+\begin{proof} Here we identify the right $H$-module coalgebra $C$ with $H/B^+H$ for convenience. \begin{itemize} \item[(1)] The existence of $\gamma$ follows from the proofs of Lemmas \ref{lem:cleftcocleft} and \ref{lem:cleftcocleft2} as mentioned before this corollary.
 Moreover, the uniqueness of $\gamma$ is followed by the facts that $\gamma\circ\pi=(\iota\circ\overline{\zeta})\ast\id$ and that $\pi$ is surjective.

 \item[(2)] Suppose that $\gamma:H/B^+H\rightarrow H$ is a convolution invertible right $H/B^+H$-comodule map which is biunitary.
 Then its dual map $\gamma^\ast:H^{\ast\,\op\,\cop}\rightarrow(H/B^+H)^{\ast\,\op\,\cop}$ would also become convolution invertible and biunitary, but preserving left $(H/B^+H)^{\ast\,\op\,\cop}$-actions.